humanetech-community/community-hub/_activities/01-awareness-program/02-campaigns/08-campaign-wiki-reach.md

 - This campaign does not require a strategy.
 Strategy is defined on the Theme, or in Deliverables.
  -->

-- Communication on ongoing editing and division of high-level tasks is done on the forum, to show wher we are active
+- Communication on ongoing editing and division of high-level tasks is done on the forum, to show where we are active
 - When edits have been made, topic editing finishes, then the deliverable is updated
 - An edit of one language version should be synchronized in the other versions.
 It is best if English is leading in this
 - If an edit is complete and contains references to either CHT or HTC we should investigate how to promote it using our social media channels and community website